nystrom/rivo/docs/design.md

 If a variable is captured by a data (constructor) declaration, that constructor cannot be invoked before the variable is defined.
 The value of the block is the value of the last expression in the block.

-### Streams

-A stream expression generates a possibly infinite sequence of values.
-There are several ways to define streams, including implementing the `Stream` trait.
-However, typically a stream can be generated from a formula.
-Given a formula, a stream can be created that iterates through all satisfying assignments of the formula.
-For instance, the formula `xs contains x && x > 0` iterates through all values in the collection `xs` that are greater than 0.
-A stream may be empty, finite, or infinite.
-Streams can also be created directly by implementing the `Stream` trait.
-A `for` expression can iterate through a stream.
-Any unknowns in the formula are bound in the body of the `for` .

 ### Core expressions